 Is There Absolutely No Way to Supplement Potassium?

 There is, technically, one way to supplement potassium.
 However, understand that since this circumvents the dosing issue you will run the risk of cardiac issues if misused.

 This way, found in grocery stores, comes in the form of “salt substitutes.”
 Powders sold for seasoning to people on salt-restricted diets.
-It’s somewhat common to find ones that use potassium hydrochloride in place of sodium hydrochloride.
+It’s somewhat common to find ones that use potassium chloride in place of sodium hydrochloride.

 This is a viable potassium supplement.

 The best way to use salt substitutes for the purpose of health promotion is to sprinkle it onto slowly digested meals.
 It won’t be enough to cover all your bases, and you will still need to eat vegetables, but it might get you an extra 1,000 mg of potassium a day which is nice.

 Just don’t add it in large amounts (more than 1 gram) to liquids since they are absorbed fastest.

 If used in a similar manner to table salt itself, salt substitutes using potassium chloride may be the only viable non-food option for increasing potassium intake.

 Excluding the aforementioned salt substitute (powdered potassium chloride) the only other viable way to get sufficient potassium is to include more potassium-rich foods in your diet.

 Unfortunately, potassium rich foods suffer the same situation as do “magnesium-rich foods”; rich, in this sense, means maybe 20% of the RDA so you need many sources rather than just one.
 Quite the opposite of vitamin C where a single small orange more than covers your bases.